FloJCodes/SnakeGame/README.md

 ## Instructions
 Due to a problem with SFML (Explained in ## Known Problems) there are two different builds in x64/Debug and x64/Release.
-The Debug buils contains a bug which causes the snake to completely turn around if two inputs are pressed too fast after another.
+The Debug build contains a bug which causes the snake to completely turn around if two inputs are pressed fast enough after each other.
 This turn is forbidden and causes a loss of the game.
 To prevent that and have more fun with the game I recommend playing the Release build.
 It only contains the "endGame condition" for wall collisions.
 This build allows the snake to pass through itself (which is much more snake-like if you ask me :) )
 In either of the builds you control the snake with WASD or the Arrow-Keys.